DOMjudge/domjudge/doc/manual/judging.rst

    checks, or accepted and stored as a *submission*.
 #.
 The first available *judgehost* compiles, runs and checks
    the submission.
 The outcome and outputs are stored as a *judging* of this submission.
-Note that judgehosts may be restricted to certain contests, languages and problems, so that it can be the case that a judgehost is available, but not judging an available submission.
+If parallel judging is enabled, multiple judgehosts may pick up and work on the same submission (if there is no queue of pending submissions).
+#.
+To avoid starving other teams from judgehost resources,
+   submissions from teams that submit while they have other submissions in the judge queue will get lower priority than a submission from a team that has no earlier submission being judged yet.
 #.
 If verification is not required, the result is automatically
    recorded and the team can view the result and the scoreboard is updated (unless after the scoreboard freeze).
 A judge can